 It’s not hard to keep these chores age-appropriate…and you may be surprised to see how quickly the younger kids pick up tasks after watching their older siblings do their chores.

-That’s really all that I have to share with you all today about cleaning… I hope that it gave you some good ideas on how to keep things neat and tidy on a regular basis…or at least to give you a bit more peace in your hectic life.
+Well, that’s really all that I have to share with you all today about cleaning… I hope that it gave you some good ideas for easy ways to keep your house clean…or at least to give you a bit more peace in your hectic life.

 P.S.
 You need to check out my entire cleaning section.
 I have a large collection of tips that you’re not going to find anywhere else.